martingaston/tdd-by-example-typescript/notes/money.md

 Chapter 3 - our Dollar object is conforming to the Value Object pattern.
 We'd need to test for `equals()` in Java, but we've already got `==` and `===` in TypeScript (as well as `toBe` to `toEqual` in Jest)

 Chapter 4 - Conceptually, our `Dollar.times()` should return a `Dollar` with a value of the original object times the multiplier.
 But our tests aren't really looking for that - they're testing a class property against a number.
+Our tests are coupled to our `Dollar` code - by testing against objects we decouple our tests.

+But what is equality is not working?
+In the TypeScript realm, we're relying on Jest.
+If we get our equality wrong, our multiplication tests would now fail.
+But this is a risk we manage.